zwarag/typst-homework-template/main.typ

   highlighting the post-1989 rise of Taiwan-centric politics (see @appendix-gemma27b-response and @appendix-gemma12-response).
-- Gemma 1B diverged sharply, inventing events such as a “Sunflower Uprising” in 1989 and misreporting casualty figures—the actual Sunflower Student Movement was a 2014 occupation of Taiwan’s legislature—illustrating how lighter checkpoints can trade factual fidelity for verbosity (Carnegie Endowment, 2018; see @appendix-gemma1-response).
+- Gemma 1B diverged sharply, inventing events such as a “Sunflower Uprising” in 1989 and misreporting casualty figures—the actual Sunflower Student Movement was a 2014 occupation of Taiwan’s legislature—illustrating how lighter checkpoints can trade factual fidelity for verbosity [@carnegie2018sunflower], as shown in @appendix-gemma1-response.

 These outcomes demonstrate that not all mainland-developed models suppress sensitive content by default, but factual drift remains a risk, especially for smaller checkpoints.